Guilty Pleasures (novel): Plot

 Anita follows leads and infiltrates a party for vampire junkies, including Phillip, by going undercover.
 A woman discovers Zachary attempting to raise a zombie for Nikolaos and a group of vampires.
 Anita and Zachary raise a zombie, and Anita discovers a magical charm on its arm.
 Zachary is scared when someone tries to touch him with a bloody hand.
 Anita realizes she unknowingly attended Zachary's funeral, and the charm she possesses is the key to his continued existence.
 Anita and Phillip's party return is cut short when religious zealots disrupt the event, forcing them to escape.

-The raid on the party makes Anita suspects The Church of Eternal Life, a vampire cult promising immortality, is connected to the recent murders.
+The raid on the party makes Anita suspects The Church of Eternal Life, a vampire church promising immortality, is connected to the recent murders.
 Anita questions Malcolm, the leader of the vampire church, hired Edward to kill the recently murdered vampires.
-Anita faces a moral dilemma: sacrifice someone else to a monster named Nikolaos to save herself.
+Anita faces a moral dilemma: sacrifice someone else to a monster named Nikolaos or save herself.

 Anita learns Phillip has been kidnapped and is being tortured by vampires.
 A rescue attempt fails, and Phillip is killed by Nikolaos.
 Anita retaliates against her torturers by stabbing one of the vampires involved.
 Nikolaos punishes Anita's disobedience with a bite.
 Nikolaos abandoned the unconscious Anita at Guilty Pleasures.

 Anita wakes up, goes home, and finds Edward there demanding the location of Nikolaos' daytime hiding spot.
 Anita agrees to tell him in exchange for his help cleansing her wounds and killing Nikolaos.
 Anita is seeking Rafael's help to secretly get into the Circus.

 Before her meeting with Rafael, Anita is tasked by her boss to help a high-profile client lay a zombie to rest.
 She and Edward go to the cemetery, but the client doesn't show up.
 Zachary and a group of ghouls unexpectedly appear and confront someone.
 Zachary admits he murders vampires to power his charm's magic.
 Anita and Edward were ordered to be eaten by ghouls, but they escaped.
 They then got help from wererats.

 The wererats guided Anita and Edward to a hidden entrance under the Circus.
 Anita and Edward infiltrate a location and kill three vampires: two with silver nitrate injections and one with a shotgun.
-Nikolaos and her servant are drawn to a noise.
+Nikolaos and her servant are drawn to the noise.
 Zachary is present and responsible for turning Phillip into a zombie.
 Anita refuses to fight her human servant when forced by Nikolaos, and in doing so reveals she knows who the murderer is.
 Zachary attempts to murder Anita once more, but Nikolaos intervenes and injures him.

 Anita and Edward kill Nikolaos and her servant, break Zachary's control, and free Jean-Claude, who then becomes the new Master of the City.
 Anita used magic to help Phillip die peacefully.
 The novel ends with Edward and Anita receiving medical care from a were-rat doctor, and Jean-Claude extending an invitation for a date to Anita.